Find out more about conveyancing in Monmouthshire

 - We always put the customer first, and with hundreds of positive Trustpilot reviews, customer satisfaction is high.

 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in Monmouthshire cost?

 No one-price-fits-all for conveyancing in Monmouthshire, and the final bill will depend on several factors, such as the value of the property involved.
 A Monmouthshire conveyancing transaction will, for example, include fees for solicitors and Land Registry, costs for a surveyor and Land Transaction Tax for a buyer.
 Any final bill for a property purchase will also include fees for searches and bank transfers.
-For an idea of conveyancing costs in Monmouthshire, check out our guide to average conveyancing fees in 2020.
+For an idea of conveyancing costs in Monmouthshire, check out our guide to average conveyancing fees.